Boards and Commissions

 Membership on this board takes a special commitment because the Zoning Board of Adjustment conducts their hearing in accordance with judicial rules of procedure and decisions can be publicly unpopular as rulings of the Board must be made based upon strict interpretation of applicable laws and not upon public opinion or desire.
 The members of the Zoning Board of Adjustment shall receive no compensation for their services.

 Meetings: The Zoning Board of Adjustment meets at the call of the Chairman in the Town Hall at 30 South Main Street, Weaverville, NC.
-Minutes of the Board of Adjustment are available by contacting Shelby Shields at 828-645-7116 or email@example.com.
+Minutes of the Board of Adjustment are available by contacting James Eller at 828-645-7116 or by email at firstname.lastname@example.org.

 Apply for a Board or Commission